LaurentHerrera/the_panama_experience/README.md

 Feel free to add some features or reach me out to add aditional stuff to make it more interesting :)

-(p.s.: if u dont want to run the python script in your computer, just open the Panama.html file)
+(p.s.: if u dont want to activate the environment and run the python script in your computer, just open the Panama.html file)